2blane/OctoPrint-Webhooks/README.md

 NOTE: If you use the @snapshot parameter, the data will automatically be encoding using multipart/form-data and will override your settings and headers to match.

+NOTE: In some cases the data might not be available.
+For instance @meta.statistics.lastPrintTime might not exist.
+If this happens, the @param will be replaced with an empty string.

 #### Strategy - Getting all data
 You can copy and paste the following in the DATA box to get all the available data.
 Then, you can remove and rearrange things as necessary.